Your meat cleaver: the toughest, weightiest, most bone-obliterating knife in your block...Or it should be, if you’ve got the right one.

 Pro tip: Invest in a wooden butcher block when using a bone chopper.
 It’s the best surface for chopping dense ingredients!

 Cleavers with tough resilience are made using steel that is tempered in a range of 54-58 hardness on the Rockwell scale (HRC).
+But remember, all knives need proper maintenance to stay consistently sharp.

 This ensures that it can hold a cutting edge without chipping, buckling, or rolling.
 Get a blade that isn't brittle, made of tough, soft steel that can still be sharpened.